TeamRegio/EpiRegioDB/docs/ApplicationScenario.rst

 How to use EpiRegio to identify TF binding sites within REMs of a gene of interest
 =================

 To perform the analysis `bedtools <https://bedtools.readthedocs.io/en/latest/content/installation.html>`_ must be installed on your machine.
-You also need a current version of a human genome in fasta format (add link).
+You also need a current version of a human genome in fasta format, e.g. it can be downloaded on the `UCSC webpage  <https://hgdownload.soe.ucsc.edu/downloads.html#human>'.

 **Step 1:** Use Epiregio’s `Gene Query <https://epiregiodb.readthedocs.io/en/latest/UseCases.html#query-guide>`_ to identify REMs associated to your gene of interest.
 In this example we want to perform the analysis for the gene KDM4B.
 Go to https://epiregio.de/geneQuery/, enter KDM4B in the field *Gene symbol*.
 After typing several letters, gene names starting with the entered letters will appear.
 Click at KDM4B and the gene name is listed under *Currently selected*.
 Next select *Query Database*.
 TODO add screenshot